-Cursed!
 Someone angered a sea god or other supernatural entity.
 Small things go wrong: water spoils, ropes fray, and the crew has small accidents.
 The wind shifts unfavorably (apply the effects of poor wind below), and a pall falls over the crew.
-Lose a ton of food and water to spoilage, and the next mutiny check DC increases by +2.
+Lose a ton of food and water to spoilage, and the next mutiny saving throw imposes a -2 penalty.
 The crew designates one of their own as the Jonah, the person who brought the curse down upon them.
 This person is hounded day and night, and if the characters do not intervene, the Jonah is tossed overboard one night.